 All governors are strongly encouraged to visit the school, at least twice a year, whilst the school is in session, to watch the children and staff as they go about their daily business.
 This gives governors a greater understanding of what goes on in school and an insight into the ‘full on’ nature of working with young children.

-Gordon Smith is the Chief Executive of The Collegiate Trust, which runs Waterfield Primary School in Crawley and Riddlesdown Collegiate in Croydon.
+Gordon Smith is the Chief Executive of The Collegiate Trust, which runs Waterfield Primary School & Gossops Green in Crawley in addition to The Quest Academy, Gilbert Scott Primary, Courtwood Primary and Riddlesdown Collegiate in Croydon.
 Prior to this he was a Headteacher and Principal for 14 years and has been a senior leader in schools for 18 years.
 His passion and success is in delivering great academic learning alongside exciting and inspiring enrichment programmes that develop all aspects of children’s and young people’s qualities and characters.
 Gordon went to a comprehensive school in the north-east of England before becoming the first member of his family ever to go to University then training to teach.